shunnNet/nuxt-msw/README.md

 ```

 ## About usage for unit-test
-When performing unit tests in Nuxt, you might use `@nuxt/test-utils`, `vitest` or `jest`.
+When performing unit tests with Nuxt, you might use `@nuxt/test-utils`, `vitest` or `jest`.
 If you still wish to use MSW for mocking, you need to disable `nuxt-msw` to avoid compatibility issues.

 **This means you need to manually manage the MSW server when setting up unit tests.** Of course, you can still use the handlers from `nuxt-msw` by importing them.